 Core Web Vitals describe metrics developed by Google to rate the user experience on a website.
 Conducting a speed test can help identify performance bottlenecks and areas for improvement.

-• Cumulative Layout Shift: cls follows closely in concern to FID.
+- Cumulative Layout Shift: cls follows closely with regard to FID.
 As known as Cumulative Layout Shift, cls measures the extent to which elements of a page move away from their expected location when being loaded.
 This score aims to lessen the frustration with buttons or misplaced text when a page is loaded.

 Source: corewebvitals